ms3academy/netilfy-jbake-example-project-groovy/content/blog/jbake_on_netlify.md

 2. The following steps are almost the same as step 2~7 in the start from scratch section of this post.
 Since you have an existing project, I assume you are a advanced user and will know what to do after reading these steps.

 **Note 1**
 If you want to build your project with specific version of JBake, then in step 6 of the start from scratch section, set **Build Cmd** to `sh build.sh [JBake_version]`.
-For example, if `sh build.sh 2.4.0` is set, the Netlify will build the project with JBake v2.4.0.
+For example, if `sh build.sh 2.4.0` is set, then Netlify will build the project with JBake v2.4.0.

 **Note 2**
 If your Git repo and the root of your JBake project are not the same, you can still build the project by either modify `build.sh` or **Build Cmd**.